Rick3114/CSE15L-Lab-Report3/index.md

 The example above is used in the directory of biomed on the file 1471-213X-1-11.txt.
 The command searches through the file and counts the amount of times the word "cells" appears in the file and returns the total count which is 113.

 **Why Useful:**\
 This command could be useful when looking at data and wanting to see how much a certain variable is shown.
-Or when looking at a file, depending whether you use a key word to searh for a certain, it shows how much that word appears in the file giving somewhat of an idea of how influential and imporant that topic is in the file.
+Or when looking at a file, depending whether you use a key word to searh for a certain topic, it shows how much that word appears in the file giving somewhat of an idea of how influential and imporant that topic is in the file.

 **Source:**\
 [https://www.youtube.com/watch?v=EQLFr8uC44k](https://www.youtube.com/watch?v=EQLFr8uC44k)